kshootmania/ksm-chart-format/ksh_format.md

 - "`to`" (default:"`0`")
     - The standard tempo for the Hi-speed values (float, min BPM - max BPM in the chart)
     - A value of "`0`" means the value is set automatically.
-- "`beat`" (default: "`4/4`")
+- "`beat`" (default:"`4/4`")
     - The time signature (int + "`/`" + int)
     - This can be placed after the first bar line for time signature changes.
         - In the current version of Editor, the "`beat`" option is placed after the first bar line even if it is placed in the first measure.
 - "`m`" (default:"")
     - The song filename(s) (string)
-    - There can be multiple filenames separated by "`;`" in the charts using legacy audio effect methods.
+    - There can be multiple filenames separated by "`;`".
         - If there are 4 filenames (e.g. "`song.ogg;song_f.ogg;song_p.ogg;song_fp.ogg`"),
-            - The first is used in default.
+            - The first is used by default.
             - The second is used while all the long FX notes shown are activated.
             - The third is used while all the laser notes shown are activated.
             - The fourth is used while all the long FX and laser notes are activated if they are shown at the same time.
         - If there are 2 filenames (e.g. "`song.ogg;song_f.ogg`"),
-            - The first is used in default.
+            - The first is used by default.
             - The second is used while all the long FX notes shown are activated.
             - The audio effects implemented in the software are applied to laser notes.
         - If there is only 1 filename (e.g. "`song.ogg`"),
             - The audio effects implemented in the software are applied to both FX notes and laser notes.
 - "`mvol`" (default:"`50`")
-    - The song volume (%) (int, 0-)
+    - The song volume (percentage, 0-)
     - The value can exceed 100.
     - For historical reasons, the value is multiplied by 0.6 if the value of "`ver`" is not specified.
 - "`o`" (default:"`0`")
     - The song offset in milliseconds (int)
-    - Since this value denotes the starting point of the song audio, note judgments will be later by setting a larger value.
+    - This value denotes the starting point of the song audio, so setting a larger value will make note judgments later.
     - The value can be negative.
 - "`bg`" (default:"`desert`")
     - The background image name (string)